Pope condemns loansharking as slump in Italy boosts usury

-VATICAN CITY (Reuters) - Pope Francis on Wednesday condemned loansharking, which is on the rise in Italy as families and businesses struggle to make ends meet, as an inhuman social scourge that has to be combated.
+VATICAN CITY, Jan 29 (Reuters) - Pope Francis on Wednesday condemned loansharking, which is on the rise in Italy as families and businesses struggle to make ends meet, as an inhuman social scourge that has to be combated.

 The pope’s comments at his general audience coincided with statistics issued on Wednesday by the country’s tax police that showed they had seized some 168 million euros from loansharks in 2013, up some 1,250 percent over the previous year.